Glenn Hughes (musician): The Dead Daisies (2019–2026)

 In September 2019, supergroup the Dead Daisies debuted a new track, "Righteous Days", on Planet Rock Radio in the UK.
 It was also announced that Hughes would be joining the collective as lead singer and bassist.
 The then current incarnation of the Dead Daisies featured Hughes, guitarist Doug Aldrich, drummer Deen Castronovo, and rhythm guitarist David Lowy.

 In November, the band headed to the south of France to begin writing and recording the next album, which would be the first with Hughes.
 They spent two weeks in November then a further two weeks in December at La Fabrique Studios in Saint-Rémy de Provence (south of France) working with producer Ben Grosse.
 The new album was to be released in 2020.

 At the beginning of 2020, finishing touches and final mixing of the next album was completed with Grosse.
 In February, a European tour starting at the end of May 2020 and stretching until well into July was announced but later postponed due to the COVID-19 pandemic.
 In June it was announced that the band would be playing a few shows with Foreigner in Germany and Poland starting in Hamburg on 6 June 2021.
 In addition, it was announced that the band would also do a number of dates in Europe in summer 2021 with Judas Priest.

 On 17 April, "Unspoken", the first single from the forthcoming album, was released.
 On 15 May US dance duo Dance With The Dead released a remix version of "Unspoken".
 On 17 July 2020 The Lockdown Sessions EP was released by the band on digital platforms.
 The band later announced that the release of Holy Ground, as well as a supporting tour, had been pushed back to 22 January 2021.
 The next single to be released by the band was "Bustle and Flow" on 25 September.
 The song reached 15 on the Billboard Mainstream Rock Chart.
 On 4 December the next single, "Holy Ground", which is also the title track of the forthcoming album, was released and was added to the Planet Rock 'A' playlist.

 2021 saw the release of the fifth studio album Holy Ground.
 The album came out on 22 January featuring 11 songs including three singles.
 The next day drummer Deen Castronovo announced that he had left the band, due to a future back surgery.
 In his place for future live shows he will be replaced by Tommy Clufetos, formerly in the band as a session musician.

-In September 30, 2022 the band released Radiance, their newest studio LP.
+On September 30, 2022, the band released Radiance, their newest studio LP.
 Featuring a return of Hughes on bass and vocals and Brian Tichy on drums replacing Tommy Clufetos.
 The album featured the singles "Face Your Fear" and "Radiance".

+Retirement from the road (2026–present)

+In August 2026, Hughes announced his immediate retirement from touring and live performances due to requiring a life-saving open-heart surgery.